Bangalore University

-Bangalore University (BU) is a public state university located in Bangalore, Karnataka, India.
+Bangalore University (BU) is a public state university in Bengaluru, Karnataka, India.
 The university is a part of the Association of Indian Universities (AIU), Association of Commonwealth Universities (ACU) and affiliated by University Grants Commission (UGC).
-Bangalore University is accredited by the NAAC with grade A in 2016 under the new grading system.
+Bangalore University is accredited by the NAAC with grade A++ in 2023.
 Bangalore University was trifurcated into Bengaluru City University and Bengaluru North University.